iconicgr/dotfiles/README.md

 ## Functionality
 - *Readable bash prompt*: Provides much info without being distracting
 - *git*: Provides a clear overview of the local git repository.
-The feature is disabled for non-git directories.
+The feature is hidden for non-git directories.
 - *Computer ID*: Quick view of the machine's FQDN or Hostname
 - *Computer's main IP*: as it's returned by its routes
 - *SSH*: Indication by the prompt to remind you that you are working remotely